What is an IP address

 Why mask your IP

 - Access geo-restricted content.
 Some streaming platforms use geo-blocking to limit their services to individual countries.
-Mask your IP with that of another location where the service is available and enjoy unlimited content anywhere.
+Hide your IP with that of another location where the service is available and enjoy unlimited content anywhere.

 - Bypass surveillance and censorship.
 When your IP is masked, it is extremely difficult for your ISP or the government to monitor what you do on the internet.
 Also, governments often censor and filter what content you get, block ‘unwanted’ information and services.
 These shady efforts do not apply to you when your IP is hidden.